pataruco/boris/README.md

 # Members of Parliament scraper

-## What it is?
+## What is it?

-Is a scraper for the [UK Parliament website](http://www.parliament.uk/) to pull Members of Parliament data
+Is a scraper for the [UK Parliament website](http://www.parliament.uk/) to pull members data from House of Lords & House of Commons

 ## Why?

-Because I need to build an API with MP data and UK Parliament doesn't provide it
+Because I need to build an API with MP and Lords data and UK Parliament doesn't provide it

 ## Technologies